ankityadavcodes/Superstore-Sales-Customer-Insights/README.md

 ## How to Use
 1. Download the repository.
-2. Open `PowerBI-Files/Dashboard.pbix` in Power BI Desktop.
+2. Open `Superstore Sales & Customer Insights Dashboard (Power BI).pbix` in Power BI Desktop.
 3. Explore interactive dashboards, filters, and insights.